top of page

 FOR WHOM is the training?
 Should I apply?

 The training is for female game developers (junior level and up) from Belgium, South Africa, Kenya, and/or Uganda. (**Key note: If you do not have extensive experience in game development, don't let this keep you from applying!
 Experience from game jams joined in the past, or experience from self-teaching or engaging in game development as a hobby, is also very valid.
-Remember that creativity comes in many different shapes and sizes, and games need multiple different profiles to succeed).
+Remember that creativity comes in many different shapes and sizes, and games need multiple different profiles to succeed)

-We have 16 maximum spots per project cycle: 8 spots for intercontinental participants* (from South Africa, Kenya, and Uganda) and 8 spots for Belgian participants**.
+We have 17 maximum spots per project cycle: 9 spots for intercontinental participants* (from South Africa, Kenya, and Uganda) and 8 spots for Belgian participants**.

 *Funding covers travel (flight ticket), accomodation (hotel), daily food costs, and hardware/software for intercontinental participants.